 Executive summary

-This policy brief examines issues with current sentencing practices and proposes reforms to reduce recidivism rates and over incarceration.
-Incarceration rates in the United States remain the highest globally, as currently, drug-related crimes are subject to sentencing guidelines such as mandatory minimums.
+This policy brief will examine issues with current sentencing practices and propose reforms to reduce recidivism rates and over incarceration.
+Incarceration rates in the United States remain the highest globally, as drug-related crimes are subject to harsh sentencing guidelines.

 Overview